LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_3.rst

 .. admonition:: Useful Material

-    Don't hesitate to consult the `Cheatsheet <https://micro-453-ros2-basics.readthedocs.io/en/latest/cheatsheet.html>`_ section, where you will find useful commands and fundamental ROS2 structures to help you complete the mini-project effectively.
+    Don't hesitate to consult the `Cheat Sheet <https://micro-453-ros2-basics.readthedocs.io/en/latest/cheat_sheet.html>`_ section, where you will find useful commands and fundamental ROS2 structures to help you complete the mini-project effectively.

 Step 1
 ~~~~~~